Su Mudaerji

 Su Mudaerji (苏木达尔基; བསོད་ནམས་དར་རྒྱས།; born January 20, 1996), sometimes written as Sumudaerji, is a Chinese professional mixed martial artist.
 He currently competes in the Flyweight and Bantamweight divisions of the Ultimate Fighting Championship (UFC).
+As of August 31, 2026, he is #11 in the Meta UFC flyweight rankings.

 Mixed martial arts career

 Early career

 In his childhood, Sumudaerji used to herd cattle in the mountains.
 He was born with a passion for sports.
 When he was 14 years old, Sumudaerji joined the well-known Enbo Fight Club in Chengdu.
 He started practicing San Da in 2010 and won the second place in the Sichuan Youth San Da Championship.
 From 2014 to 2015, he was selected to study in the Sichuan San Da team and then transitioned into MMA.

 Starting his career in 2016, Mudaerji fought mostly for the Wu Lin Feng promotion, compiling an 11–3 record.